Style Guide: Rustic Lodge Lighting and Decor

 The look took hold on the American shores amidst the industrial revolution in the late 1800’s.
 Wealthy New York City dwellers began visiting the Adirondack Mountains to escape the crowds and enjoy the undeveloped wilderness.

 Lakeside camps sprang up that eventually developed into luxurious lodges decorated in the rustic style.
-The rural charm of mountain living has now become a part of homes everywhere and encompasses popular interior styles such as southwestern, country, log cabin, lodge, western, and farmhouse.
+The rural charm of mountain living has now become a part of homes everywhere and encompasses popular interior styles such as southwestern, country, log cabin, lodge, western, and farmhouse style decorating.

 Characteristics of the Style